 .
 But use animations carefully, animate with purpose.
 Rather than animating solely for the sake of delight, you should focus on practical things the animation does for the user.

-UI design is moving towards removing any unnecessary elements to focus much more on functionality.
+Mobile design is moving towards removing any unnecessary elements in your app to focus much more on functionality.
 Clean interface, simple color schemes and visually pleasing aesthetics give an interface a modern feel and make product easy to use, making your user comfortable every time.

 About the Author: Nick Babich is a software developer and author of a blog dedicated to usability